-As a product consultant at Tableau, I get to work one-on-one with Tableau users every day—from two-person teams at startups to large analytics departments at Fortune 500 companies.
+As a solution engineer at Tableau, I get to work one-on-one with Tableau users every day—from two-person teams at startups to large analytics departments at Fortune 500 companies.
 Regardless of the size of the company, I’ve found that analysts often fear that their audience won’t know how to navigate and interact with their Tableau dashboards.

 One way to overcome this fear is with guided analytics!
 Guided analytics can mean different things to different people.
 In this context, we’re going to discuss how to make it easier to navigate a dashboard – quite literally guide our audience.
 Why?
 This can help us…

 - Increase usability of the content that we’re creating

 - Help our audience glean valuable insights faster

 - Warm-up folks who are used to scanning rows and columns in a spreadsheet to help them transition to using visual analytics

 Let’s dive in to six easy ways we can incorporate guided analytics into our dashboards.

 1. Add clarity with customized filter titles

 In Tableau, the titles of our filters are based off the field name.
 So, if your field is a copy of an ad-hoc calculation you created during analysis, your filter is going to end up looking something like this…

 To add clarity for your audience, change your filter title to something more intuitive.
 In this case, I changed the title to “Filter by Segment” so the audience immediately knows how to take action.